Keith Baker BACP Integrative Counsellor & Neurofeedback Practitioner

 Non-Violent Resistance NVR

-FREE 20 minute phone consultation over the phone,
+FREE 20 minute phone consultation.

 Your first session will be half price.

 Counselling sessions are £60 for a 50 minute face-to-face session.

 You can find my practice in Stonehouse, GL10.
 I work from home on a Tuesday and Thursday.
 There is parking in front of the house.

 Tuesdays and Thursdays between 9.30am and 8pm in Stonehouse, Gloucestershire, GL10.

 Types of client